dmyers/fuel-location/readme.md

 $city = Model_CountryStateCity::find_using_slug('us', 'ca', 'san-francisco');
 ```

-Or if using the [Fuel-Geolocate](https://github.com/dmyers/fuel-geolocate), you can simply get the visitor's location by their IP.
+Or if using the [Geolocate](https://github.com/dmyers/fuel-geolocate) package, you can simply get the visitor's location by their IP.
 ```php
 $city = Model_CountryStateCity::find_using_ip();
 ```